jenkinsci/git-changelog-plugin/README.md

 This plugin can be built and started with maven and Jenkins' hpi plugin:

 ```
-mvn clean install
 ./run.sh
 ```

-The run scripts opens a debug port on 8000.

 The functionality is implemented in [git-changelog](https://github.com/paulwellnerbou/git-changelog) and [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).
 Pull requests are welcome!